BroadcomMFD/dbm-db2-for-zowe-cli/README.md

 For more information about the use of the DBM-Db2 Plug-in, see [README] in npm.

-For more information about Third-Party Software Agreements, see [TPSR] report.
+For more information about Third-Party Software Agreements, see attribution [NOTICE]s file.

 [CHANGELOG]: CHANGELOG.md